 - encourage all groups of people to participate in public life or other activity in situations where their participation is low

 Public bodies are required to publish relevant, proportionate information showing compliance with the Equality Duty, and to set equality objectives.
-You can find the latest report on how HMRC meet their obligation on GOV.UK.
+You can find the latest information on how HMRC aim meet their obligations on GOV.UK.

 It is an important protection for taxpayers and every year HMRC have to report on how they are performing against the standards expected of them.

-If you have a complaint about the way you have been treated, HMRC has an established complaints process within which they address issues relating to equality.
-You can find out more about what to do if you have a complaint and/or what to do if it is not settled to your satisfaction in the first instance, here in the LITRG website.
+If you have a complaint about the way you have been treated, HMRC has a complaints process within which they address issues relating to equality.
+You can find out more about what to do if you have a complaint and/or what to do if it is not settled to your satisfaction in the first instance, on our How do I complain to HMRC? page.

 In our news piece: Dealing with HMRC if you have mental health conditions, we look at some of the specific help that HMRC offer to disabled people, including the making of ‘reasonable adjustments’ under the Equality Act 2010.

-Despite all this, a significant proportion of the complaints the Adjudicator deals with are from people who consider themselves disabled, which suggests that people who have disabilities and additional needs may not be adequately catered for by HMRC.
+Despite all this, a significant proportion of the complaints the Adjudicator deals with are from people who consider themselves disabled.

 If you have specific examples of where you do not think HMRC are handling the needs of people with disabilities well, we would be pleased to hear them so we can put them forward to HMRC.